 Disclosure: We received a complimentary copy of this book for review purposes; however, all opinions are our own.
 This post contains affiliate links.
 If you click through and make a purchase, we receive a small commission at no extra charge to you.

-The Barefoot Book of Children is one of the best children’s books we have seen in a long time.
+The Barefoot Book of Children is one of our favorite picture books.
 The beautiful hand-painted illustrations, the important messages it shares, and the fascinating facts about children around the world make it a book to be enjoyed over and over again.

 The book’s front and back covers are a great place to start.
 The detailed artwork portrays the theme of our interconnected world and provides lots of opportunities to share individual observations.
 One of the last pages of the book offers several questions to ask – such as, “Find the child writing a postcard.
 Can you see where he sent it?”